 Even if you planned ahead with the person for a move, making this transition can be a stressful experience.
 You may feel guilty and wonder if you are doing the right thing.
 These feelings are are common.
 Families that have been through the process tell us that it is best to gather information and move forward.
 Keep in mind, that regardless of where the care takes place, the decision is about making sure the person receives the care needed.

 Use our Community Resource Finder to search for local residential care facilities.

-- Plan on visiting several care facilities.
-Take a look around and talk with the staff, as well as residents and families.
+- Plan to visit several care communities.
+Make an appointment for your first visit, but also make one or two unannounced visits.
+Look around and talk with the staff, as well as residents and their families.